RonElhar/Kamin-Client/README.md

 # Kamin-Client

 Kamin-Client is a ReactJS code repository of a deployed web app, for conducting experiments of non-convergent discussions, with integration ready advanced visualizations
+This repository contains the code for client side app.
 ![](header.png)

 ## Getting Started